-As DHCS looks to the future, the Department is proposing the implementation of broad changes that continue to allow additional Medi-Cal covered benefits and services to be provided via telehealth across delivery systems when clinically appropriate.
-All post-PHE policy changes envisioned and recommended by DHCS were guided by the following principles, which were also updated to reflect Advisory Workgroup input:
+As DHCS looks to the future, the Department is implementing broad changes that continue to allow Medi-Cal covered benefits and services to be provided via telehealth across delivery systems when clinically appropriate.
+All post-PHE policy changes are guided by the following DHCS principles, which were updated based on Advisory Workgroup input:

-- Equity: Use an equity framework, focus on improving equitable access to providers and addressing inequities and disparities in care to every enrollee, regardless of race, ethnicity, sex, gender identity, sexual orientation, age, income, class, disability, immigration status, nationality, religious belief, language or geographic location.
+- Equity: Using an equity framework, focus on improving equitable access to providers and addressing inequities and disparities in care to every enrollee, regardless of race, ethnicity, sex, gender identity, sexual orientation, age, income, class, disability, immigration status, nationality, religious belief, language or geographic location.
 Services delivered by telehealth must comply with civil rights law, including non-discrimination, accessibility under the Americans with Disabilities Act, access to qualified language interpreters, and accurate, culturally responsive translation.
 Beneficiaries and providers should have access to culturally and linguistically appropriate education regarding care delivery via telehealth that is informed by demographically inclusive consumer user experience research and with consumer input. - Access: Leverage telehealth modalities as a means to expand access to adequate, culturally responsive, patient-centered, equitable and convenient health care, and to strengthen patient access to care standards (network adequacy).
 Medi-Cal beneficiaries should have convenient access to telehealth similar to Californians enrolled in other types of coverage (e.g., Covered California, CalPERS, Medicare, commercial). - Standard of Care: Use evidence-based strategies for the delivery of quality and culturally responsive care via telehealth.
-Standard of care requirements should apply to all services and information provided via telehealth, including quality, utilization, cost, medical necessity, and clinical appropriateness. - Patient Choice: Patients, in conjunction with their providers, should be offered their choice of service delivery mode via telehealth or in-person care.
-Patients should retain the right to receive health care in person, with the understanding there may be a future PHE or natural disasters that affect the availability of inperson care.
+Standard of care requirements should apply to all services and information provided via telehealth, including quality, utilization, cost, medical necessity, and clinical appropriateness.

-1Manatt on Health: Tracking Telehealth Changes State-by-State in Response to COVID-19
+&lt;sup>1 Manatt on Health: Tracking Telehealth Changes State-by-State in Response to COVID-19

-- Confidentiality: Patient confidentiality must be protected.
+- Patient Choice: Patients, in conjunction with their providers, should be offered their choice of service delivery mode via telehealth or in-person care.
+Patients should retain the right to receive health care in person, with the understanding there may be a future PHE or natural disasters that affect the availability of in-person care. - Confidentiality: Patient confidentiality must be protected.
 Patients should provide informed consent verbally or in writing in their primary or preferred language about both care and the specific technology used to provide it. - Stewardship: Exercise responsible stewardship of public resources, including mitigating and addressing fraud, waste, discriminatory barriers, and abuse. - Payment Appropriateness: Consider reimbursement for services provided via telehealth modalities in the context of various methods of reimbursement, nature of services, type of care providers, and the health system payment policies and goals.

 There are many benefits to enabling widespread use of both synchronous video and audio-only visits for Medi-Cal beneficiaries.
-A large body of research supports the use of telehealth for a range of health care services; telehealth has been found to be particularly beneficial for individuals with chronic conditions and behavioral health needs.2 From the beneficiary perspective, telehealth can improve access to care and enhance satisfaction by making care more convenient and reducing some of the burdens of seeking in-person care (e.g., time away from work or school, arranging for childcare, seeking transportation).
+A large body of research supports the use of telehealth for a range of health care services; telehealth has been found to be particularly beneficial for individuals with chronic conditions and behavioral health needs.
+From the beneficiary perspective, telehealth can improve access to care and enhance satisfaction by making care more convenient and reducing some of the burdens of seeking in-person care (e.g., time away from work or school, arranging for childcare, seeking transportation).
 It is important, however, to weigh these benefits with the potential risks to expanding coverage and reimbursement for services delivered via telehealth without appropriate consumer protections and monitoring mechanisms:

-- Expanded access to telehealth is beneficial for some populations but may perpetuate health inequities and disparities for others.^{3,4,5} - Research suggests that telehealth demonstrates equal or improved quality of care as compared to in-person care for certain care services, yet there is limited
+• Expanded access to telehealth is beneficial for some populations but may perpetuate health inequities and disparities for others.

-2 Totten AM, McDonagh MS, Wagner JH.
+&lt;sup>2 Totten AM, McDonagh MS, Wagner JH.
 The Evidence Base for Telehealth: Reassurance in the Face of Rapid Expansion During the COVID-19 Pandemic.
 White Paper Commentary.
 AHRQ Publication No. 20-EHC015.
 Rockville, MD: Agency for Healthcare Research and Quality.
 May 2020.